-Howell has played in bands with other great musicians of the North Carolina mountains, as the fiddler for the Carroll Best String Band, and as a founding member of the Carolina Old-Timers String Band, and more recently with the award-winning Bailey Mountain Ramblers.
-He currently plays with many of his musical friends at area festivals and can be found teaching fiddle and banjo to many students at his Bailey Mountain Fiddle Shoppe on Banjo Branch.
-His is skilled in the restoration and repair of violins, and many of the region’s top fiddlers play instruments that have received Howell’s expertise.
+Howell has played in bands with other great musicians of the North Carolina mountains, as the fiddler for the Carroll Best String Band, and as a founding member of the award-winning Carolina Old-Timers String Band and Bailey Mountain Ramblers.
+These days he can be found playing with his many friends at area festivals, and at the popular weekly Bluegrass Jam at Zuma Coffee in Marshall with legendary fiddler and friend Bobby Hicks.

+In 2013, Howell finished recording his massive “Memory Collection” of fiddle tunes for Mars Hill University’s Southern Appalachian Archives, totaling over 650 tunes on 25 CDs.
 In 2015, the North Carolina Folklore Society honored Roger Howell with the prestigious Brown-Hudson Folklore Award for his work in preserving and celebrating regional music traditions.
-A documentary film about Howell produced by the Liston B. Ramsey Center for Regional Studies at Mars Hill University was premiered at the Bascom Lamar Lunsford “Minstrel of Appalachia” Festival in October, 2015.
+The documentary film A Mighty Fine Memory about Howell, produced by the Liston B. Ramsey Center for Regional Studies at Mars Hill University, was premiered at the Bascom Lamar Lunsford “Minstrel of Appalachia” Festival in October 2015.

 Roger Howell is available for concerts, workshops, and festival performances.